Hive2Hive/Hive2Hive/README.md

 fileManager.delete(file);
 ```

-### File Watchdog
+#### File Watchdog

 In order to keep track of changes in the local file system, a file observer is needed.
-This observer then notifies its attached listeners on all file system events.
-You can either use the provided `H2HFileObserver` and `H2HFileObserverListener` or implement your own adhering to the `IFileObserver` and `IFileObserverListener` interfaces.
+This observer notifies its attached listeners about all file system events.
+Either use the provided `H2HFileObserver` and `H2HFileObserverListener` or implement your own observer adhering to the `IFileObserver` and `IFileObserverListener` interfaces.
 The `H2HFileObserverListener` automatically synchronizes the Hive2Hive root folder with the network.

 ```java